hyp-do/hyp-do/README.md

 # 💻 I'm looking to collaborate on..

-Looking for some open source projects to contribute to.
+I am looking for some open source projects to work on.

 # 🚀 Portfolio Projects